Analytics with SAP (continued) | SAP HANA 2.0 – An Introduction

 A good place to start to learn about SAP Analytics Cloud is the Learning Journey mapped out on the SAP Help Portal.
 The journey starts with two openSAP courses and the guided playlists and video tutorials found on the SAP Analytics Training YouTube channel, all freely available (see below).

 The next level lists the correspoonding SAP Training courses These require a SAP Learning Hub subscription for online viewing.

 If you are interested to start this journey, go to

 - SAP Analytics Cloud Learning Journey

 To advance your career you can get certified as SAP Certified Application Associate – SAP Analytics Cloud.
-The certification is included in the learning journey and, here is the good news, only requires a single 3-day course (SAC01 – Introduction to SAP Analytics Cloud).
+The certification is included in the learning journey and, here is the good news, only requires a single course

 The exam course page lists the exam topics, which include story design, administration, connections and integration, data preparation among the bigger topics.
 For more information, visit